 You will address all aspects of secondary drama, including specialist expertise in areas such as devising, teaching texts and key practitioners, theatre history and drama as a method of addressing subjects and issues across the curriculum.

 We have a strong network of drama mentors, many of whom have taken the course themselves and are managing thriving departments.
-The course leader remains a practitioner and is supplemented by teaching from experienced experts within the field.
+The course leader remains a practitioner and is supplemented by teaching from experts within the field.

 We have links with National Drama, the UK’s leading professional association for drama teachers, SCITED (the Standing Committee in the Teaching of Educational Drama), theatre educators, and local and regional professional theatre practitioners.